What does 3D Secure payment mean & how does it work?

 How does 3D Secure work?

-3D Secure is so named due to the three-domain model the technology relies on to provide extra security at online checkout.
+3D Secure is so named due to the three-domain model that the technology relies on to provide extra security at online checkout.
 These three domains are:

 • Acquirer domain (the merchant’s bank)